Kitware/CMake/Help/manual/cmake.1.rst

  display also advanced variables.
 If H is specified, it will also display help for each variable.

-``--build <dir>``
- See `Build Tool Mode`_.

-``--open <dir>``
- Open the generated project in the associated application.
-This is only supported by some generators.

 ``-N``
  View mode only.

  Only load the cache.
 Do not actually run configure and generate steps.

-``-P <file>``
- Process script mode.

- Process the given cmake file as a script written in the CMake language.
-No configure or generate step is performed and the cache is not modified.
-If variables are defined using -D, this must be done before the -P argument.

-``--find-package``
- See `Find-Package Tool Mode`_.

 ``--graphviz=[file]``
  Generate graphviz of dependencies, see :module:`CMakeGraphVizOptions` for more.